 Menstrual health is not just a women’s issue.
-Globally, 2.3 million people live without basic sanitation services and in developing countries, only 27% of people have adequate handwashing facilities at home, according to UNICEF.
+Globally, 2.3 billion people live without basic sanitation services and in developing countries, only 27% of people have adequate handwashing facilities at home, according to UNICEF.
 Not being able to use these facilities makes it harder for women and young girls to manage their periods safely and with dignity.

 Girls with special needs and disabilities disproportionately do not have access to the facilities and resources they need for proper menstrual hygiene.
 Living in conflict-affected areas, or in the aftermath of natural disasters, also makes it more difficult for women and girls to manage their periods.

 Young boys benefit from menstrual hygiene education, too.
 Educating girls and boys on menstruation at an early age at home and school promotes healthy habits and breaks stigmas around the natural process.
 Achieving menstrual equity means access to sanitary products, proper toilets, hand washing facilities, sanitation and hygiene education, and waste management for people around the world all.